 My standard back bracing system is designed so that it can be easily tuned to the correct relationship with the top.
 Careful design puts the relationship “in the ball park” initially and final tuning can be done after the guitar is strung.

-I build practically all my steel string guitars with live backs as I (and the vast majority of my customers) prefer that sound.
+I build practically all my steel string guitar designs with live backs as I (and the vast majority of my customers) prefer that sound.
 I build about 80% of my classical guitars with live backs as most of my customers appreciate the additional tonal complexity that the live back delivers over the slight extra volume that the non-live back delivers.
 However, don’t think you’ll be short of volume with one of my live back guitars.
 They are more responsive and push out more sound than most other guitars.

-It is easy to get buried in and confused by the marketing spin surrounding various types of neck-body joint; dovetail, mortise and tenon, direct glued, bolt-on etc. etc., so it is worth standing back and analysing the purpose that the neck joint serves, which will lead us to an appreciation of what really matters and therefore to the most appropriate design.
+It is easy to get buried in and confused by the marketing spin surrounding various types of neck-body joint; dovetail, mortise and tenon, direct glued, bolt-on etc. etc, so it is worth standing back and analysing the purpose that the neck joint serves, which will lead us to an appreciation of what really matters and therefore to the most appropriate guitar design.

 The neck joint provides a transition from a shell structure (the box) to a solid structure (the cantilevered strut that forms the neck).
 It has to provide for a fretboard surface of a very specific profile at a very specific angle to the soundboard whilst supporting a large compressive load, and do this with great stability over a very long period of time.